khumph/emacs-config/README.md

 This repository houses my emacs configuration files.
 I pretty much only use Emacs for the terrific [Org mode](https://orgmode.org), so there isn't anything fancy.

-Everything you would need to recreate my configuration is here (provided you install the necessary Emacs packages) except for [sensible-defaults.el](https://github.com/hrs/sensible-defaults.el) which needs to be added to your .emacs.d directory along with the files in this repository.
+Everything you would need to recreate my configuration is here (provided you install the necessary Emacs packages) except for [sensible-defaults.el](https://github.com/hrs/sensible-defaults.el) and [org-checklist.el](https://github.com/yyr/org-mode/blob/master/contrib/lisp/org-checklist.el) which need to be added to your .emacs.d directory along with the files in this repository.

 To run on windows, I place the following `.emacs` file in `C:\Users\%USERNAME%\AppData\Roaming` to point to the appropriate files:
 ```elisp